Cleaning up the Housatonic

 Non-River Cleanup Areas

-To date, 158,000 cubic yards (cy) of soil and sediment have been was removed from these cleanup areas.
+- Approximately 186,000 cubic yards (cy) of soil and sediment have been removed from these 20 cleanup areas.

 Upper 2-Miles of river sediment and bank

-Approximately 268,000 cy of soil/sediment was generated during the cleanups through 2016.
+Approximately 296,000 cy of soil/sediment has been generated during the cleanups through 2017.
 The disposal of these materials, along with building demolition debris, is summarized below.

 - On-Site Consolidation areas

-- Approximately 67,000 cy of soil/sediment plus approximately 43,500 cy of building demolition debris placed in the Building 71 OPCA.
-This OPCA is capped, closed and subject to long-term monitoring.
+- Approximately 67,000 cy of soil/sediment, plus approximately 43,500 cy of building demolition debris, was placed in the Building 71 OPCA.
+This OPCA is capped, closed and is subject to long-term monitoring.

 - Total quantity of material disposed at the OPCAs was 245,000 cubic yards.